Video Game / Critical Mass (1995)

 A demo (and, if you like it, the whole game) can be found here

 - AFGNCAAP: Your character gets a last name and a callsign.
 Your squadmates don't even get names.

-- SPACE Jousting: A viable, but usually suicidal technique for hitting an enemy ship.
+- Air Jousting: Or rather, SPACE Jousting — a viable, but usually suicidal technique for hitting an enemy ship.

 - All There in the Manual: There's not much there, but what there is barely ever comes up in-game.

 - Attack Its Weak Point: A ship is always less shielded in the rear, as rear shielding costs several times more than front or side.
 Thus, even a couple of weak missiles fired into a ship's tailplate can cripple it.

 - Authority Equals Asskicking

 - Blood Knight: The best (though definitely not safest) way to climb the ranks, as the point gap between mission success and mission failure can be closed, and actually overcome, with only one or two kills.
 It's not impossible to get 5+ on some of the enemy-heavy missions.